thetanz/smp-docs/docs/References/SubscriptionMgt.md

         SubscriptionMgt.SetMock(false, true, 'Business');
         // [When] user opens a customer card
         ...
-        // [Then] castomer card page is editable
+        // [Then] customer card page is editable
         ...
     end;
 }